jbcodeforce/eda-studies/docs/event-storming/index.md

 ## Conducting the event and insight storming workshop

 Before conducting an event storming workshop, complete a Design Thinking Workshop in which Personas and Empathy Maps are developed and business pains and goals are defined.
-The event storming workshop adds more specific design on the events occuring at each step of the process, natural contexts for microservices and predictive insights to guide operation of the system.
+The event storming workshop adds more specific design on the events occurring at each step of the process, natural contexts for microservices and predictive insights to guide operation of the system.
 With this approach, a team that includes business owners and stakeholders can define a Minimal Viable Prototype (MVP) design for the solution.
 The resulting design is organized as a collection of loosely coupled microservices linked through an event-driven architecture and one or more event backbones.
-This style of design can be deployed into multicloud execution environments and allows for scaling and agile deployment.
+This style of design can be deployed into multi-cloud execution environments and allows for scaling and agile deployment.

 Preparations for the event storming workshop include the following steps: